Contents

 - Wilson Ricks (Princeton University); Energy Use Accounting Module.

-- Grant Faber (Carbon Based Consulting); Transportation Emissions Accounting Module.
+- Grant Faber (Carbon-Based Consulting); Transportation Emissions Accounting Module.

 Isometric would like to thank following reviewers of this Protocol and relevant Modules:

-- Grant Faber (Carbon Based Consulting); Energy Use Accounting Module & Embodied Emissions Accounting Module.
+- Grant Faber (Carbon-Based Consulting); Energy Use Accounting Module & Embodied Emissions Accounting Module.

 - EcoEngineers; Biomass Geological Storage Protocol.